AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 * String formatting was a life-saver for printing data from a worksheet into the terminal.
 It aligns all the data for readability.
 Can be aligned to the left, right, or center.

 * Time module is very handy too for pausing code for a few seconds so that the user doesn't get lost when a message prompts.
 It's also handy for showing data one at a time.
 Used in View patients option.

+* I added a code to vaidate if entered patient name contains numbers or if name is empty.
+If patient's name are only numbers or contain any number or an empty string an error message will prompt for the user to enter the name again.

+* I also added the same validation code when naming a new worksheet.
+When creating new worksheet, the name should be the month and year.
+To avoid using any names I added a validation code that returns True if its alphanumeric or False if it's not, so that the user is reminded on how to name a worksheet.
+If it's not alphanumeric, an error message prompts to enter a name in a "monthyear" format only.

 [Back to Top](#table-of-contents)